 Each mentoring relationship will run for 12 months.
 All mentees will be expected to provide a short report at the end of their one year mentoring relationship, for inclusion in Network outcomes and publicity.

-The fourth and final VALIDATE mentoring round is now open.
-Please submit your application form and associated documents as a single pdf document by 4pm on the closing date to our Network Management team at email@example.com.
-Do address any queries about your application to Sam at the same address.
+To apply please submit your application form (see below) and associated documents as a single pdf by 4pm (UK time) on the closing date to our Network Management Team at VALIDATE@ndm.ox.ac.uk.
+Do address any queries about your application to VALIDATE Network Manager, Sam Vermaak, at the same address.

 What our mentees say about their experience:

 “I have found the whole experience hugely beneficial and would highly recommend to others to seek a mentor at every stage in their career…I only wish I had sought a mentor sooner” ECR, UK

 "As an early career researcher, having a mentor was of great value to expand my viewpoints and consider new ways of approaching my research...
 He is guiding me through the development of my post doc, not only by giving me training in techniques such as LCMD, but also providing new inputs to our project...
 Having the opportunity to be in touch with a researcher in my area, but from a different country and culture, gave me a completely new perspective and broadened my horizons... we are currently working on a publication" ECR, South Africa

 "I think the mentoring system is a great opportunity to make a connection with and learn from the expert in the field which can help build up an idea for a new project. " ECR, Thailand

 "The mentoring programme has been helpful in clarifying priorities and gettting input from a senior leader in the field.'
 ECR, UK